Opinion

 During a game, you can hit many good shots and feel like a winner many times over.
 I rarely remember whether I have won or lost based upon the final score of a game.
 No matter the final score, I can come away feeling like a winner if I've hit some good shots.

-Therefore, poaching during recreational play – in my opinion – is a selfish move by a player to win the point.
-It reduces the possibility of the poacher’s partner hitting the shot and feeling like a winner.
-The double negative is when the poacher hits the ball out or buries it into the net and loses the point.
+The double negative of pickleball poaching is when the poacher hits the ball out or buries it into the net and loses the point.
 This compounds the problem since, without the poach, their partner might have been able to hit a winning shot.

-I’d like to know what you think of my opinion about poaching.
+I'd like to know what you think of my opinion about pickleball poaching.
 Please e-mail me at mike.leigh@ideas4usall.com.

 Pickleball Skill Quiz